BabaYaGa74/blog-connect/README.md

 # College Project

-This is a simple college project.
-THi is a update to increase the contribution to github
+This is just for the contribution in github